vnikougo/FMnist-Classifier-pytorch/README.md

-This is a repository used to learn about PyTorch and NN
+This is a repository used to learn about PyTorch and NN.
+It is utilizing the Fashion MNIST dataset.